thatothapo/thatothapo.github.io/index.md

   <div class="profile-text">
     <h1>Thato Thapo</h1>
     <p>
-      Masters graduate in Applied Mathematics from the University of Cape Town focusing on Theoretical Cosmology.
-      A passion for physics and championing science outreach.
+      Masters in Applied Mathematics from the University of Cape Town focusing on Theoretical Cosmology.
+A Mathematics and Physics Educator, championing science outreach.
     </p>
     <a href="{{ '/about' | relative_url }}" class="about-me-button">About Me</a>
   </div>